Protect Your WordPress Site

 We’ve all heard the scary stories about WordPress sites being hacked and taken over with malicious code.
 Well friends, I’m here to tell you it can really happen.
 Now that the catastrophic (dramatic emphasis) event has passed I can finally talk about it. ⠀

-I had several WordPress sites hacked last week!
-And they were hacked bad….the malware was embedded deep.
+I have had several WordPress sites hacked over the years!
+And I mean hacked bad….the malware was embedded deep.
 Twice I thought I had folders cleaned up and then the malicious code reappeared.
 Emails were being sent from the domains.
 All the sites were on the same server and the maliciousness spread from site to site.
 It took days to clean up.
 It took valuable time away from my to-do list.
 Don’t let this happen to you! ⠀

-Luckily I moved Bellano Web Studio site to Flywheel over a year ago where it is safe and secure. 🙂 ⠀
+Luckily I moved Bellano Web Studio site to Flywheel years ago where it is safe and secure. 🙂 ⠀

 FIRST THINGS FIRST- use a secure hosting platform.
 I love Flywheel and I moved all the infected sites there where they were cleaned, loved and are now happy.